Comparing the best automated transcription services for qualitative research in 2026

-In the last couple of years, several qualitative analysis software providers have added extra add-ons for automatic transcription of qualitative data.
+In the last few years, several qualitative analysis software providers have added extra add-ons for automatic transcription of qualitative data.
 But are they worth the extra money, and how do they compare with more mainstream options?
 And what about free alternatives?

-In the last couple of years, several qualitative analysis software providers have added extra add-ons for automatic transcription of qualitative data.
+In the last few years, several qualitative analysis software providers have added extra add-ons for automatic transcription of qualitative data.
 But are they worth the extra money, and how do they compare with more mainstream options?
 And what about free alternatives?

 Now, I have to admit, the audio file we used for the testing is the most awful recording I have in more than 10 years of recording interviews for qualitative research.